Skip to main content

 Development

-Start the development server with hot-reload:
+Start the development server with hot-reload for a specific locale:

 cd documentation